mrfishie/php-simplecache/README.md

 PHP SimpleCache
 ===============

-A simple PHP script that uses the Memcache class to aid caching and storage of content.
+PHP SimpleCache is a simple PHP class that uses Memcache  to aid caching and storage of content.
+It can be easily integrated with any existing system.

 Using SimpleCache
 -----------------